A - Z Guidance

 It should also contain details on:

-- How to appoint members of the governing board and how long they can act as members of the governing board
+- How to appoint members of the governing body and how long they can act as members of the governing body

-- If and how trustees can be paid
+- If and how members of the Governing Body can be paid

 Holidays and Residentials